An independent festival bringing together poets and audiences from the Pacific NW and beyond.

 Atrium: the venue

-Atrium Movement & Events, is “a movement-centered community that stays fiercely unpretentious, boundlessly curious, and radically kind.”
-We were lucky to find such a generous and supportive host, conveniently located in Southeast Portland.
-All events this year will take place at Atrium.
+Atrium Movement & Events “is a movement-centered studio dedicated to helping each of us become our most integrated selves, together.”
+We have been lucky to have such a generous and supportive host, conveniently located in Southeast Portland.
+All events this year will again take place at Atrium.

 Programming